Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 Current No-Deposit Offers

 The process is simple enough: register, add a debit card for age verification (they won’t charge it), and your spins appear.
-Whatever you win goes into a bonus balance rather than real cash, and that balance is locked behind wagering requirements plus a £50 maximum conversion.
-In practice, that means winning £200 from free spins still only gives you £50 at most — and only once you’ve ground through the wagering.
+Whatever you win goes into a bonus balance rather than real cash, and that balance is locked behind 10x wagering plus a £50 maximum conversion.
+In practice, that means winning £200 from free spins still only gives you £50 at most — and only once you’ve ground through the wagering on slots (remember Gotcha #1 — bingo and table game bets don’t count).
 Your Mega Wheel spin still waits for you when you make your first deposit.

 These offers cost Jumpman money — verification fees, spin costs — on players who may never deposit a penny.
 That’s expensive.
 Some offers have been pulled since January 2026 made the numbers worse.
-The ones still running are legit — no tricks in the small print.
+The ones still running are legit — no tricks in the small print beyond the gotchas listed above.
 Just don’t bank on them sticking around.

 Ongoing Promotions